How to Get Daily Marketing News as an E-Commerce Founder — Without Losing Your Morning

 - Can the brief focus on my specific niche, like fashion or supplements?

-- Yes — that's exactly why you write the prompt yourself.
+- Yes — that's exactly what the Assignment is for.
 Mention your category, your market and your channels, and every morning's research is filtered through them.
 The more specific you get, the less generic the brief.

 - I don't need marketing news daily.
 Can I get it weekly?